-Figure 46.
+Figure 51.
 Exit Screen

-Table 51.
+Table 56.
 Setup Utility - Exit Screen Fields

 Setup Item Help Text Comments Save Changes and Exit Exit the BIOS Setup utility after saving changes.
 The system reboots if required.
 User prompted for confirmation only if any of the setup fields were modified.
 The [F10] key can also be used.
 Discard Changes and Exit Exit the BIOS Setup utility without saving changes.
 User prompted for confirmation only if any of the setup fields were modified.
 The [Esc] key can also be used.
-Save Changes Save changes without exiting the BIOS Setup Utility.
+Save Changes Save Changes made so far to any of the setup options.
 User prompted for confirmation only if any of the setup fields were modified.
-Note: Saved changes may require a system reboot before taking effect.
-Discard Changes Discard changes made since the last Save Changes operation was performed.
-User prompted for confirmation any of the setup fields were recommended. oad Default Values Load factory default values for all BIOS Setup utility options.
+Note : Saved changes may require a system reboot before taking effect.
+Discard Changes Discard Changes made so far to any of the setup options.
+User prompted for confirmation only if any of the setup fields were modified.
+Load Default Values Load Defaults Values for all the setup options.
 User prompted for confirmation.
 The [F9] key can also be used.

 Setup Item Help Text Comments Save as User Default Values Save current BIOS Setup utility values as custom user default values.
-If needed, the user default values can be restored through the 'Load User Default Values' option below.
+If needed, the user default values can be restored through the "Load User Default Values" option below.
 User prompted for confirmation.
-Note: Clearing the CMOS or NVRAM does not cause the User Default values to be reset to the factory default values. oad User Default Values Load user default values.
+Note : Clearing the CMOS or NVRAM does not cause the User Default values to be reset to the factory default values.
+Load User Default Values Load the User Default Values to all the setup options.
 User prompted for confirmation.